aliaksandr-tsukanau/cargopy/README.md

 Check out [tutorial](https://github.com/equeumco/happyly/blob/master/Tutorial.ipynb)

 # Development
-Create a virtual environment and install dependencies from `requirements.txt` and `requirements.txt` Note that the repository uses [pre-commit](https://pre-commit.com/) to auto-check code for style and types.
+Create a virtual environment and install dependencies from `requirements.txt` and `requirements-dev.txt` Note that the repository uses [pre-commit](https://pre-commit.com/) to auto-check code for style and types.